surmwill/recycler_unity/README.md

 The code is currently in a state of being cleaned up and polished.

 Features include:
-- appending
+- Appending
-- prepending
+- Prepending
-- insertion
+- Insertion
-- deletion
+- Deletion
-- pooling
+- Pooling
-- dynamically sized entries (auto-calculation supported)
+- Dynamically sized entries (auto-calculation supported)
-- resizing (auto-calculation supported)
+- Resizing (auto-calculation supported)
-- endcaps
+- Endcaps
-- scrolling to any index (including those off screen).
+- Scrolling to any index (including those off screen).

 The heftiest part of the code (and the two complimentary parts of the Recycler) can be found under:
 - [RecyclerUnity/Assets/Scripts/Recycler/RecyclerScrollRect.cs](RecyclerUnity/Assets/Scripts/Recycler/RecyclerScrollRect.cs)